sarahblay/rc-docs/docs/usingthercspaces/usingthercspaces.md

 ---
 layout: default
-title: Using the spaces in the Research Commons
+title: Working with the UBC Libraray Research Commons
 nav_order: 4
 has_children: true
 permalink: docs/usingthespaces
 ---

-# Using the spaces in the Research Commons
+# Working with the UBC Libraray Research Commons
 {: .no_toc }

 These pages are meant for anyone using the Research Commons spaces on the 4th and 5th floors of the Koerner Library.